python/mypy/docs/source/literal_types.rst

       up = 'up'
       down = 'down'

-Now, let's define an exhaustive check:
+Now, let's use an exhaustiveness check:

 .. code-block:: python

   def choose_direction(direction: Direction) -> None:
       if direction is Direction.up:
-          reveal_type(direction)  # N: Revealed type is "Literal[ex.Direction.up]"
+          reveal_type(direction)  # N: Revealed type is "Literal[Direction.up]"
           print('Going up!')
           return
       elif direction is Direction.down:
           print('Down')
           return
+      # This line is never reached
       assert_never(direction)

-And then test that it raises an error when some cases are not covered:
+If we forget to handle one of the cases, mypy will generate an error:

 .. code-block:: python